 If you answered ‘no’ to the above questions, your business might need to invest more in getting itself outsource ready.

-If you answered ‘yes’ to all of these questions, outsourcing could be the solution for you and it's time to begin discussions with an outsourcing provider.
+If you answered ‘yes’ to all of these questions, outsourcing could be the solution for you and it's time to begin discussions with a provider about outsourcing services.

 Once you've decided to integrate an offshore team into your business, it's also important to share the decision with your existing team and ensure you manage any initial push back straight away.